Kequc/kequtest/readme.md

 `util.mock`

-Called with a target and desired return value, mocks must be defined before `require` is used.
+Called with a target and desired return value, mocks must be defined before `require`.
 Targets are relative to your test.

 ```javascript
 // /my-project/src/main-lib.js